-Cathy and her husband, Rick, live in Middleville where Rick is a women’s basketball coach at Davenport University.
-They also have a small farm in Bellaire in northern Michigan.
-Cathy is happy to continue her political career to elect Democrats through the MDP Rural Caucus.
+Cathy and her husband, Rick, live on a small farm in Bellaire in northern Michigan.
+Cathy is happy to continue her political career to help strengthen democracy in rural Michigan.

 Peggy Raddatz - MDP Rural Caucus Treasurer

 I have been on the Executive Board of the Manistee County Democratic Party, in some capacity, for the past 25 years.
 I no longer serve on the Executive Board, but remain a member of the Leadership Team.
 In addition, I currently serve as an Officer of the MDP Senior Caucus, the MDP Rural Caucus, the MI Rural PAC, the Rural Michigan Action Alliance, and the Lakeside Club of Manistee County.

 My husband and I reside in rural Mason County, but associate ourselves with the City of Manistee in Manistee county.
 My husband, a retired school superintendent, raises heritage turkeys for his business, Bourbon Red Heritage Farms.
 I keep the books for the business.